Loading...

 Knowledge Base

-If you do not have a database created yet, the following article will provide you with the proper instructions:
+If you do not have a database created yet, the following article will provide the correct instructions:

-Once you have a database set up, create the database's tables via phpMyAdmin, MySQL software or use an online PHP or Perl script.
+Once you have your database set up, create the database tables through phpMyAdmin, MySQL software, or an online PHP/Perl script.
+These settings are required when building your MySQL connection string:

 • Version: MySQL 8.0